 6. Drone/Aerial: Any photograph captured using an unmanned aerial vehicle, commonly known as a drone.
 Images shot from planes/helicopters are also accepted.

 To be eligible for any category, a photograph must have been shot by the entrant since January 1, 2019.
 This date applies to all images in a composite.
 The contestant certifies that he/she is the sole creator and copyright owner of the submitted photograph.

 Cropped photos are eligible in all categories.
-We do not accept digitally or otherwise enhanced or altered photos, except for those entered in the Altered Images category.
 Minor adjustments, including the removal of sensor dust or scratches on scans of negatives, dodging and burning, sharpening, contrast, toning, slight color adjustment and conversion to grayscale are acceptable for all categories.
-The addition and subtraction of objects is not permitted except in the Altered Images category.
-If the judges determine that a photographer has altered his or her photo, they reserve the right to move the photo to Altered Images or to disqualify it.
-Image composites including HDR and stitched panoramas will be judged as Altered Images.
+The addition and subtraction of objects is not permitted except in the Artistic Images category.
+If the judges determine that a photographer has altered his or her photo beyond normal photojournalism best practices, they reserve the right to move the photo to Artistic Images or to disqualify it.
+Image composites including HDR and stitched panoramas will be judged as Artistic Images.

 For a photo in which a person is recognizable, you must be prepared to provide a model release from the subject or, in the case of a minor, the subject’s parent or guardian, to the Smithsonian upon request.
 A sample model release is available here.

 Similarly, entrants whose photos depict other people’s work (such as sculptures, statues, paintings, and other copyrightable works) must be prepared to provide a release from the rights holder to the Smithsonian upon request.
 When photographing the work of others, it must be as an object in its environment and not a full-frame close-up of another person's creation.
 A sample art release is available here.